Amazon Web Services#

 Rely on Environment#

 You can configure the AWS CLI to have Daft automatically discover credentials.
-Alternatively, you may specifiy your credentials in environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN.
+Alternatively, you may specify your credentials in environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN.

 Please be aware that when doing so in a distributed environment such as Ray, Daft will pick these credentials up from worker machines and thus each worker machine needs to be appropriately provisioned.